-Helping employees transition from commuting by car to a suburban workplace to taking public transportation to a new headquarters in Boston.
+Helping employees transition from commuting by car to a headquarters in the suburbs, to taking public transportation to a new HQ in downtown Boston.

 Reebok is an international footwear and apparel company based in Boston, MA.
-The company moved their corporate headquarters and 700 employees from a Boston suburb to Boston’s Seaport District.
+The company recently moved their corporate headquarters and 700 employees from a Boston suburb to the downtown Seaport District.